pine5508/simpleunitconv/README.md

-# simplecalc
+# simpleunitconv
-A simple calculator interface for my APCSP project, made with Python
+A simple unit converter interface for my APCSP project, made with Python